NUSTARS/2020-NSL-Groundstation/README.md

 		○ Has indication of if connection exists
 	• Maybe print a message when change occurs and when rover confirms change

+## Parts
+* Hardware to communicate from groundstation to rover - Feather m0 rfm95w

 ## For next meeting